mcruzdev/oss/content/posts/2025-01-02-demo/index.md

 👀 **›** _Congratulation, you didn't change a thing 😅_

-**Tip** You can also [map this data to a structure](https://docs.quarkiverse.io/quarkus-roq/dev/quarkus-roq-data.html) (class or record) for type-safety and making sure your data is meeting expectations.
+**Tip** You can also [map this data to a structure](https://docs.quarkiverse.io/quarkus-roq/dev/quarkus-roq-data.html) (Java class or record) for type-safety and making sure your data is meeting expectations.

-## 🥱 Episode 5 - Templates: Layouts, Partials and Tags
+## 🥱 Episode 5 - Templates: Layouts, Partials, Tags and Extensions

 This is a bit boring but important to know.